ajsmith/puppet-docker_systemd/README.md

 The following options are available for `docker_systemd::exec`:

-  * command: Command and arguments to be run by the container.
+  * `command`: Command and arguments to be run by the container.

-  * container: Identifier of the container if different than the title.
+  * `container`: Identifier of the container if different than the title.

 ### docker_systemd::data_volume_container